Administrative Guidelines for Academic Department Chairs

 The files of the top three candidates should be sent to the Dean before an invitation for a campus visit is extended.
 After reading the files, the Dean will consult with the Department Chair.
 Normally, only one candidate is brought in for a fixed-term appointment.
 A second candidate is brought in if the first candidate is not acceptable or does not accept our offer.

 - Campus Visit

-The visit must include a meeting with the department search committee, a meeting with the Department Chair, a meeting with the Dean, and a teaching demonstration.
+The visit must include an interview with the department search committee, a meeting with the Department Chair, an interview with the Dean, and a teaching demonstration.

 As stated in the Gustavus Mission Statement, “The College aspires to be a community of persons from diverse backgrounds who respect and affirm the dignity of all people.”
 To that end, we are pleased that Gustavus has a certified affirmative action plan.

 The Office of Human Resources tracks diversity information for all searches on campus.
 At the conclusion of every search (tenure-track and non-tenure-track) the department must provide Human Resources with summary candidate information.
 More information is available on the Human Resources website (see the link below).
 Assistant Director of Human Resources, Barbara Lundgren (firstname.lastname@example.org or x7505) can provide guidance regarding reporting candidate information from faculty searches.